fal-ai/dbt-fal/docsite/docs/cli/getting-started.md

       fal:
         scripts:
           - send_slack_message.py
-          - another_python_script.py # will be ran after the first script
+          - another_python_script.py # will be run after the first script
 ```

 `fal` also provides useful helpers within the Python context to seamlessly interact with dbt models: `ref("my_dbt_model_name")` will pull a dbt model into your Python script as a [`pandas.DataFrame`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).